JBOSPC/TKZ/README.md

 Installation:
 -------------
-To install application in your OS download "tkz_8.22-1_all.deb" and use "sudo dpkg <package name>" to install it.
+To install application in your OS download "tkz_8.22-1_all.deb" and use "sudo dpkg {package name}" to install it.